Topics in Probability, Parametric Estimation and Stochastic Calculus: Introduction

-To complement the theoretical development, the text incorporates numerous illustrative applications and contextual remarks that accentuates real-world connections, helping to settle abstract concepts within the broader landscape of probability and statistics.
-In the same spirit of bridging abstract theory with concrete practice, the notes are accompanied by a series of computational labs made available at
+Further complementing the theoretical development, the text incorporates numerous illustrative applications and contextual remarks that accentuate real-world connections, helping place abstract concepts within the broader landscape of probability, statistics, and stochastic analysis.
+In the same spirit of connecting abstract theory with concrete practice, the notes are accompanied by a series of computational labs available at

-along with updates and corrections of this text\footnote{The topics currently covered include linear regression, the central limit theorem, the Johnson--Lindenstrauss lemma, maximum likelihood estimation, and James--Stein estimators.}.
+together with updates, corrections, and a continuously revised book-style version of the present manuscript\footnote{The topics currently covered in the labs include linear regression, the central limit theorem, the Johnson--Lindenstrauss lemma, maximum likelihood estimation, and James--Stein estimators, among others.}.
 These labs are not intended as a mere repository of R code snippets.
-Instead, they are designed to bridge the gap between abstract reasoning and practical implementation, as they combine concise theoretical recaps with step-by-step simulations, numerical experiments, and visualizations.
-By aligning formal arguments with computational exploration, they provide a structured way to consolidate conceptual understanding while also illustrating how probabilistic methods come to life in practice.
+Rather, they combine concise theoretical recaps with step-by-step simulations, numerical experiments, and visualizations designed to reinforce the underlying mathematical ideas.
+By systematically aligning formal arguments with computational exploration, they provide a structured environment in which probabilistic concepts may be both analyzed theoretically and explored empirically.

+{\bf Declaration of Generative AI in the writing process.} As has become increasingly common in contemporary academic writing, generative AI tools (GPT-5.5, OpenAI) were used during the final stages of preparation of this manuscript, primarily for language refinement, structural editing, and bibliographic assistance.
+All generated content was carefully reviewed and edited by the author, who assumes full responsibility for the mathematical correctness and final form of the work.